Gender & sexuality are often conflated with sexual orientation, but the concept of sexuality is much broader.

 Both men and women are capable of experiencing an abrupt decline in—or even a sudden absence of—sexual arousal.
 In women, the reduction of sexual desire (which may entail diminished pleasure experienced during sex or an unexpected drop off in sexual fantasies) is known as Female.

 In men, the equivalent of this condition is termed Hypoactive Sexual Desire Disorder.
-Despite minor differences in labelling, a vanishing libido can have the same impact: creating personal dissatisfaction with sexual fulfillment or leading to rifts in your relationship, as a befuddled partner struggles to understand, “Did I do something wrong?”
+Despite minor differences in labeling, a vanishing libido can have the same impact: creating personal dissatisfaction with sexual fulfillment or leading to rifts in your relationship, as a befuddled partner struggles to understand, “Did I do something wrong?”
 Counseling for low sexual arousal can help you to identify emotional obstructions or aging resentments that may be contributing to your loss of libido, and as needed, connect you with a healthcare provider whom you trust to evaluate probable medical causes for your condition.

 Erectile Dysfunction (or “Impotence”), Delayed Ejaculation, Premature Ejaculation, and Female Orgasmic Disorder can all be caused by the fear that a potential partner will evaluate your performance as insufficient—or simply “bad”—in bed.
 Feelings of shame or embarrassment about sex, body image concerns, and engrained religious or cultural beliefs that depict sex as “shameful” or “dirty” can have a similar paralyzing effect, squashing your libido before any of the “good” stuff can occur.
 Counseling for sexual performance issues can help you to alleviate some of the self-generated pressures that you place upon yourself to be sexually flawless, as well as allow for you to evaluate how spiritual and cultural objections to sex frame your intimate experiences.